Gorbagana-Labs/gorbagana/docs/src/operations/guides/restart-cluster.md

 ---
-title: "Restarting a Solana Cluster"
+title: "Restarting a Gorbagana Cluster"
 # really high number to ensure it is listed last in the sidebar
 sidebar_position: 999
 sidebar_label: Restart a Cluster